WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

   - `Succession: No Target Succession`, may not be used successively on the same target
 - Quantity Restrictions:
   - `Quantity: <Value>`, may only used a maximum of `<Value>` times
+- Target Restrictions:
+  - `Target: exists`, requires the player's target to exist

 ----
 #### Action Scaling